gradle/actions/setup-gradle/README.md

 See the documentation for [dependency-submission](../dependency-submission/README.md) and the [GitHub Dependency Graph Gradle Plugin](https://github.com/gradle/github-dependency-graph-gradle-plugin?tab=readme-ov-file#filtering-which-gradle-configurations-contribute-to-the-dependency-graph) for details.

-## Gradle version compatibility
+### Gradle version compatibility

-The GitHub Dependency Graph plugin should be compatible with all versions of Gradle >= 5.0, and has been tested against Gradle versions "5.6.4", "6.9.4", "7.0.2", "7.6.2", "8.0.2" and the current Gradle release.
+Dependency-graph generation is compatible with most versions of Gradle >= `5.2`, and is tested regularly against Gradle versions `5.2.1`, `5.6.4`, `6.0.1`, `6.9.4`, `7.1.1` and `7.6.3`, as well as all patched versions of Gradle 8.x.

-The plugin is compatible with running Gradle with the configuration-cache enabled.
-However, this support is limited to Gradle "8.1.0" and later:
-- With Gradle "8.0", the build should run successfully, but an empty dependency graph will be generated.
-- With Gradle <= "7.6.4", the plugin will cause the build to fail with configuration-cache enabled.

-To use this plugin with versions of Gradle older than "8.1.0", you'll need to invoke Gradle with the configuration-cache disabled.
+A known exception to this is that Gradle `7.0`, `7.0.1` and `7.0.2` are not supported.

+See [here](https://github.com/gradle/github-dependency-graph-gradle-plugin?tab=readme-ov-file#gradle-compatibility) for complete compatibility information.

-## Reducing storage costs for saved dependency graph artifacts
+### Reducing storage costs for saved dependency graph artifacts

 When `generate` or `generate-and-submit` is used with the action, the dependency graph that is generated is stored as a workflow artifact.
 By default, these artifacts are retained for a period of 30 days (or as configured for the repository).